-The Presley Center currently has numerous ongoing collaborative research projects underway that advance scientific knowledge about issues related to the criminal justice system and crime generally.
-The empirical findings that result from these projects will additionally provide practical solutions and recommendations to agencies, insights which can be used to inform and even retool policies.
-The Presley Center views such projects as an extension of its three-fold mission: to use empirically based research to enhance public safety, improve the practices and operations of criminal justice agencies and practitioners, and to reduce recidivism.
+The Presley Center currently has numerous ongoing collaborative research projects underway that advance scientific knowledge about issues related to the criminal justice system, crime, and public policies.
+The empirical findings that result from these projects will additionally provide practical solutions and recommendations to agencies, insights which can be used to inform policies.

 1. Prison to Employment: Assessing and Evaluating Employment Opportunities for the Formerly Incarcerated in the Inland Empire

 Abundant research finds employment is the single greatest predictor of a justice-impacted individual’s successful re-entry and California’s recent investment in rehabilitation to support the formerly incarcerated during their employment search (e.g. Prison to Employment Initiative, Ban the Box legislation) is a positive step to improve community reintegration.
 However, we know comparatively little about employers’ actual willingness to hire justice-impacted individuals – particularly against the backdrop of California’s Fair Chance Act (2018).
 Without this information, we are preparing individuals for jobs that may or may not exist for them.